gagan-iitb/DIST_GNN/README.md

                       --balance_edges \
                       --output partitions/flickr/metis
 ```
-Here is a visualization of how different classes are distributed among different partitions for the flickr dataset
+Here is a visualization of how different classes are distributed among different partitions for the flickr dataset:

 ![image](https://github.com/user-attachments/assets/ebefb871-7526-4d0f-8b9b-339eafbab7be)